Eat Gate Street

 GO FREE RANGE TODAY!

-Why not visit our Farm Shop?
-All our produce is available to purchase online.
+All our produce is available to purchase via our online Farm Shop.
 Click & Collect or Local Delivery is available and we use 100% recyclable packaging.
 It’s not just about great tasting meat and honey, it’s about supporting a sustainable food system.

 Shop All Products